01org/nlpljs/README.md

-# libnlp
+# Natural Language Processing Library for JavaScript (NLPL for JavaScript)

-libnlp is a library for natural language processing.
+NLPL for JavaScript is a library for natural language processing.
 It is implemented in JavaScript and can run in a browser or in a standalone JavaScript engine (e.g. [node](http://nodejs.org/)).